Frequently Asked Questions

 We arrange regular seminars and social events for our future trainees and keep them informed of developments in the firm.
 We also operate an online secure community, exclusively for future trainees, so we can keep in touch easily wherever you are in the world.

-There are opportunities for trainees to be seconded to clients, such as Ebay, MTV and BBC, as well as to our Silicon Valley office.
+There are opportunities for trainees to be seconded to clients, such as Viacom, BBC, as well as to our Silicon Valley office.

 We do not ask our trainees to do any compulsory seats, but in line with SRA requirements, we encourage them to complete one contentious and one non contentious seat.